Three reasons couples fail to recover from infidelity

-Some professionals even suggest that each individual find their own private therapist as a way of dealing with infidelity.
+Some professionals even suggest that each find their own private therapist as a way of dealing with infidelity.
 This will never work and has demonstrated time and again how some members of the mental health community do not understand how to help a couple devastated by cheating.

-Infidelity recovery is a very specialized therapeutic treatment.
+Infidelity recovery is a very specialized treatment.
 The professional therapist must be highly skilled in working with relationships, have experience helping couples handle infidelity challenges, and be willing to care enough to support the couple through their very difficult journey.

 Knowing how to recover from infidelity is a specialized subset of couple and marriage therapy.
 Potential relationship doctors need to be carefully questioned regarding their knowledge and skill in helping a couple recover from infidelity before hiring them.